andersonluisribeiro/dojot-toolbox/README.md

-# A CLI for dojot
+# A toolbox for dojot

 ## Settings to build de pip package